Sidmaz666/animated_wallpapers/README.md

 ## Convert GIFs or Video to png's [imagemagick]

 Use the following command to extract all the frames from a gif and put all the images in a directory.
+**Ensure that all the images are renamed in a serial order for this to work**

         convert -verbose -coalesce input.gif output.png